Thermodynamics of computations with absolute irreversibility, unidirectional transitions, and stochastic computation times: Application to deterministic finite automata

 \section{Application to deterministic finite automata}

 In this section we analyze minimal yet insightful examples of computations executed by deterministic finite automata~(DFA).
 A computational task for a DFA starts by it receiving a sequence of exogeneously generated symbols, an input string or an input word,~$\omega$.
 As the DFA iteratively processes the symbols of the input string, it makes associated transitions among its possible states.
 Here we first assume that the sequence of symbols to the DFA are produced in an independent identically distributed (i.i.d.) manner and so the time evolution over the DFA states while processing those strings can be modeled using a DTMC.
 Then we will move to the case of input symbols that are not produced in an i.i.d. manner, but from a Markovian source.
 In the following examples, we consider two minimal DFA models that processes binary strings.
 In the first example involving i.i.d. symbol sources, the DFA under consideration accepts strings which encode binary numbers divisible by four, e.g. $0$ (zero), $100$ (four), $1100$ (twelve), etc. In the second example, involving non-i.i.d. sources, we use a DFA that accepts strings which encode binary numbers divisible by three.
+In all cases, we assume that the input string behaves as an information reservoir~\cite{barato2014stochastic} whose symbols are not modified by the computation, hence not leading to further energy or entropy changes (see Sec.~\ref{sec:DFAdef}).

 The state of the DFA when a stopping condition is reached (e.g., whenther the DFA enters a designated accept state) defines a computation that the DFA performs on that string.
 However this computation can be followed by further processing of input symbols up to a limit time $\tau$ (e.g. the DFA may exit the accept state in forthcoming iterations).
 In this sense our results for stopping times can be applied to various situations, for example: (i) computations generated by input words of fixed length $\tau$ where we ask about the value of thermodynamic quantities when visiting the accept state for the first (or the $n$-th) time; and (ii) computations that may actually end when visiting the accept state by some reason (e.g. the accept state is an absorbing state of the DFA or there exists an external mechanism that activates when the accept state is reached to stop the dynamics).
 In particular, we can always modify a given DFA by removing all edges of the associated directed graph that leave an accepting state.
 This turns the accept state into an absorbing state (or set of states, if there are more than one accepting states).